argonne-lcf/dlio_benchmark/README.md

 * support for new workloads: if you think that your workload(s) would be interested to the public, and would like to provide the yaml file to be included in the repo, please submit an issue.
 * support for new data loaders, such as DALI loader, MxNet loader, etc
 * support for new frameworks, such as MxNet
-* support for noval file systems or storage, such as AWS S3.
+* support for novel file systems or storage, such as AWS S3, AIStore, etc.
 * support for loading new data formats.

 If you would like to contribute, please submit an issue to https://github.com/argonne-lcf/dlio_benchmark/issues, and contact ALCF DLIO team, Huihuo Zheng at huihuo.zheng@anl.gov